-A new perspective of DNA barcoding is "purposedriven barcode" which is suitable for multi levels such as identification of living organisms, reconstructing community phylogenies, detecting environmental biodiversity information and exploring ecological network structure.
-Mega phylogenies in face of the post genomic era would be generated by developing new integrative sequencing strategies.
-For land integrating genetic, morphological and environmental information, intelligent identification systems or online server platforms will established to make DNA based plant identification more precise, convenient and interesting.
-For commercial authentication and endangered plant taxa against the illegal international trade, national-level DNA barcode sequence libraries of economically valuable tree species will be constructed (Pei, Chen and Kress, 2017).
+A new perspective of DNA barcoding is "purposedriven barcode" which is suitable for multi levels such as identification of living organisms, exploring ecological network structure, reconstructing community phylogenies, and detecting environmental biodiversity information.
+Mega phylogenies in expression of the post genomic age would be generated by developing new integrative sequencing strategies.
+For morphological and environmental information, land integrating genetic, intelligent identification systems or online server platforms will be established to make DNA based plant identification more convenient, interesting and precise.
+For commercial endangered and authentication plant taxa against the unlawful international trade, national-level DNA barcode sequence libraries of economically valued tree species will be constructed (Pei, Chen and Kress, 2017).